raiyans/tech264-cloud/scripting/Bash_commands.md

 ## Command:  tail
 shows the last 10 lines instead of everything
 > tail longOutput001.log

+## Command:  nl
+prints the text with number of line on each line
+> nl longOutput001.log

 ## Command:  more and less
 lets you navigate the textfiles